xxdoc/scivb2/Readme.txt

 Stu Collier	- Co-Author of SCIVB
 Paul Caton	- Excellent subclassing threw asm class Steve Mcmahon	- Help plus some subclassing code used in color box.
+T De Lange      - Ariel colorbox used in hilight editor

 I'm sure there are some others but these are the primary people who assisted in this project